 The entire verification can take about 7-10 business days (this excludes weekends and holidays).
 Postmates is unable to speed up this process.
 Please also keep in mind that if you try editing this information it will restart the verification process.

 What do I do if my bank verification is pending?

 If your bank account verification is pending, wait the full 7-10 business days.
-While you’re waiting to the verification process to complete, you can continue to complete deliveries.
-Your earnings will remain in your Postmates balance and will be sent once your account has finished the verification process.
+While you’re waiting for the verification to complete, you can continue to complete delivery offers.
+Your earnings will remain in your Postmates balance and will be deposited once your account has finished the verification process.

 What is the $0.15 fee?

 A $0.15 fee is placed on each ACH transaction issued.
 This is the price for issuing direct deposits.